langlk/animal_shelter_api/README.md

 # Animal Shelter API

 ### _Epicodus Project in Ruby on Rails, December 15, 2017_

 ### By Kelsey Langlois

 ## Description

-_This is an API for an example animal shelter.._
+_This is an API for an example animal shelter.
+Users can create, view, search, update, and delete animal records._

 ## Installation and Setup